 Go to the Formulas tab.
 Select the Function Library section and click the Financial button.

 - Nominal_rate - nominal interest rate, be sure to type the symbol % as a fraction or decimal, such as 7% or 0.07,

-So the calculated interest rate, simply multiply the amount invested to calculate how much your savings will grow over the year.
+So the calculated interest rate, simply multiplies the amount invested to calculate how much your savings will grow over the year.

 Real Interest Rate calculations based on Inflation Rate

-You can also calculate Real Interest Rate the other way.
-Knowing the inflation rate you are able to calculate that using below formula:
+You can also calculate the Real Interest Rate the other way.
+Knowing the inflation rate, you are able to calculate that using the below formula: